dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/fortinet/web-application-firewall/README.md

 policy enforcement, and application security controls.

 ## Architecture

 Edge Router → FortiGate VIPs → FortiWeb → Backend Web Applications

+This WAF deployment operates within the broader ECL topology and focuses specifically on application-layer protection and traffic flow validation.

 ## Troubleshooting
 A real-world NAT and return-traffic failure was encountered and resolved